DOI10.47051/RGYB8672

 Figure 2: Distribution of Micrurus helleri in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Micrurus, which is derived from the Greek words mikros (meaning “small”) and oura (meaning “tail”), refers to the short tail in members of this group.2 The species epithet helleri honors American zoologist Edmund Heller (1875–1939), who collected the holotype and participated in the Marshall Field Expedition to Peru from 1922 to 1923.9
+Etymology: The name Micrurus is derived from the Greek words mikros (=small) and oura (=tail), referring to the short tail in members of this group.2 The species’ epithet helleri honors American zoologist Edmund Heller (1875–1939), who collected the holotype and participated in the Marshall Field Expedition to Perú from 1922 to 1923.9

 See it in the wild: Western Ribbon Coralsnakes are usually found no more than once every few weeks at any given area.
 In Ecuador, the localities having the greatest number of recent observations are Jatun Sacha Biological Reserve, Yasuní Scientific Station, and the immediate environs of the town Puyo.
 It appears that the best way to find Western Ribbon Coralsnakes is to walk along forest trails right after sunset, especially after a warm and rainy day.